 Keeping Your GMB Listing Accurate & Updated During COVID-19 Pandemic

-Businesses around the world are feeling the impact of COVID-19.
-Many businesses are implementing changes to their cleaning processes and opening hours, switching to remote work, and delivering their products and services via online channels.
+Businesses around the world have forever been impacted by COVID-19.
+Many businesses are implementing changes to their cleaning processes and opening hours, switching to remote work, and delivering their products and services through online channels.
 Customers are increasingly looking online for up-to-date information about the status of local businesses, and their first stop is often the Google My Business Profile for the business.

 Fortunately, GMB provides many excellent features that can be leveraged to communicate any changes to your customers.
 There are a number of sections in GMB that you can use, including:

 - Google Posts

 Beyond GMB, you should also make sure to update your website, answering machine message, and other places where customers are looking for information about your business.